• Skip to primary navigation

 mixing bowl with mascarpone frosting

-Dust the top of the cake with powdered sugar, then add the mascarpone frosting, fresh berries, and strawberry sauce.
-Chill in the fridge for 1 hour before serving.
+Finish with powdered sugar, extra cream, fresh berries, and strawberry sauce, then chill the cake for 1 hour before serving.

 victoria sponge cake on a cake stand